lac-dcc/yali/README.md

 ## To Do

-We are going to do the following to increment our repository:
+We are doing the following to increment our repository:

 - [ ] Put the paper link in this ReadME
 - [ ] Add the experiment that compares different embeddings